-Travis J. Tormey is an experienced criminal defense and drunk driving (DWI) attorney who represents clients charged with various criminal offenses, including obstructing the administration of law, resisting arrest, and criminal restraint.
-Mr. Tormey and the team of highly knowledgeable lawyers at The Tormey Law Firm have successfully defended clients in courtrooms throughout Bergen County, New Jersey, including in East Rutherford, Fort Lee, and Mahwah.
+Have you been arrested, charged with obstructing the administration of law in Bergen County?
+Do you need a local criminal defense lawyer to protect your rights against obstruction of justice charges?
+Travis J. Tormey is an experienced criminal defense and drunk driving (DWI) attorney who represents clients charged with various criminal offenses, including obstructing the administration of law, resisting arrest, hindering apprehension, and criminal restraint.
+Mr. Tormey and the team of highly knowledgeable lawyers at The Tormey Law Firm have successfully defended clients in courtrooms throughout Bergen County, New Jersey, including in East Rutherford, Paramus, Teaneck, Englewood, Fort Lee, and Mahwah.

 With offices conveniently located in Hackensack, New Jersey, within walking distance of the Hackensack Municipal Court and Bergen County Courthouse, the attorneys at The Tormey Law Firm focus solely on criminal and drunk driving defense, which has allowed them to truly perfect their crafts in these specific areas of law.
 Contact their office anytime at (201)-330-4979 for a free consultation.